 Working with an estate agent it is likely to take around six months from the moment you put your home on the market to completion.
 This can vary depending on the market at the time, if it is slow moving it could take considerably longer.

-We are open and honest about the fact we will pay slightly under the market value of your home.
-This price will always remain confidential.
-The reduction is often offset by the fact there are no solicitor or estate agent costs and you will stop making mortgage payments quickly.
+We are upfront and transparent about the fact that we will pay somewhat less than the market worth of your home.
+This cost will always be kept private.
+The lack of solicitor or estate agent fees and the speedy end to your mortgage payments frequently cancel out the savings.

 How likely is a sale to fall through?